 If it takes longer than two hours to load or unload the truck, the driver can request detention pay based on their broker-carrier agreement.
 This agreement should clearly outline the rate of compensation and when the driver is entitled to it.
 Based on the terms of their agreement, the driver can notify the dispatcher or broker when they need to be compensated for detention time.
-However, the terms of broker-carrier agreements can vary, and in some cases detention pay is only available in waits longer than three hours or may not be available at all.
-Below is an overview of the steps necessary for trucker to receive their detention:
+However, the terms of broker-carrier agreements can vary, and in some cases, detention pay is only available in waits longer than three hours or may not be available at all.
+Below is an overview of the steps necessary for a trucker to receive their detention:

 - Establish the broker-carrier agreement that sets the rate of pay for time under detention and terms for qualification.